 Mediate between the Board member(s) who reported the complaint and the alleged violator(s), with an outcome agreeable to all parties.

-3. Any complaint made under this Policy, any and all proceedings of the Executive Committee and the Board involved in investigating and resolving it, and any outcome of such proceedings – other than a public reprimand, suspension, expulsion or other outcome that necessarily involves disclosure – shall be considered confidential.
+3. Any complaint made under this Policy, all proceedings of the Executive Committee and the Board involved in investigating and resolving it, and any outcome of such proceedings – other than a public reprimand, suspension, expulsion or other outcome that necessarily involves disclosure – shall be considered confidential.

-4. Corrective measures or discipline should be appropriate to the facts and circumstances of the violation and, subject to the Bylaws and applicable law, may include the following:
+4. Corrective measures or discipline will be appropriate to the facts and circumstances of the violation and, subject to the Bylaws and applicable law, may include the following:

 Requirement for remedial action to be taken.